-Deferred tax liabilities are generally recognised in full, although IAS 12 specifies limited exemptions.
-As a result of these exemptions the Group does not recognise deferred tax on temporary differences relating to goodwill, or to its investments in subsidiaries.
+IAS 12.39 IAS 12.74 Deferred tax liabilities are generally recognised in full, although IAS 12 specifies limited exemptions.
+As a result of these exemptions the Group does not recognise deferred tax on temporary differences relating to goodwill, or to its investments in subsidiaries (only to the extent that the group control the timing of the reversal of the taxable temporary difference and that reversal is not likely to occur in the foreseeable future).
 The Group does not offset deferred tax assets and liabilities unless it has a legally enforceable right to do so and intends to settle on a net basis.

-4.20 Cash and cash equivalents
+4.21 Cash and cash equivalents